RDanover/Playlist-Creator/README.md

  > * Each member of the group must actively participate in the Github Project board and reviewing commited code.
 > * All project phases are to be submitted to this GitHub repository.
 You should modify this README file to reflect the different phases of the project.
 In addition, you should regularly hold sprint meetings with your group.
 You will need to hold one check-in meeting with your lab TA in addition to the final demo.

-## Project Description
+## Phase 1 - Project Description
 > Project Description: Our Project is a Playlist maker where the user can add and delete songs to various playlists.
-They can also choose to play these songs, allowing them to > skip songs and shuffle songs.
-The playlist will also be shown visually to the user by displaying the songs in a list, along with the artist that made the song.
-The user will also be able to name the playlist.
-It will also give the user the option to see a summary of their music habits (similar to spotify wrapped).
-We are going to be using C++ as our
-> language for the project.
-All Iutput and output will be done in the terminal, the songs wont actually play but will instead say "now playing <insert songname>"
+They can also choose to play, skip, and shuffle songs.
+The user will input the song name and artist, and the playlist they created will be outputted.
+All these inputs and outputs will take place in the terminal.
+The user will be able to name the playlist and have the option to see a summary of their music habits (similar to Spotify Wrapped).
+We are going to be using C++ as our language for the project.The songs will not actually play but will instead say "Now playing <insert songname>."
+Our songs will be held in a linked list as pointers make it convenient to add and remove songs, and to change the order for the shuffle feature.
+We are interested in this project in particular as we all really like to listen to music, so this seems like a project we would enjoy building to kind of learn the code and algortithms behind our favorite streaming services.

  > ## Phase II